Meghna Cement Mills PLC.

 Managing Director for day-to-day administration

-To provide independent and objective assurance on the management of risk throughout the Company i.e., Meghna Cement Mills Limited (MCML).
+To provide independent and objective assurance on the management of risk throughout the Company i.e., Meghna Cement Mills PLC (MCMPLC).

 The Head of Internal Audit has to work in accordance with the internal audit guidelines and standards.
 He will provide assistance to the management in meeting regulatory requirements, keep abreast of developments in best internal management practices and advise the authorities accordingly.
 The Head of Internal Audit will ensure that the final internal audit reports are issued with all recommendations made to the board and to implement the equal opportunities policy in the internal audit activities.

-In MCML the Head of Internal Audit generally performs the following functions relating to the internal audit management and control:
+In MCMPLC the Head of Internal Audit generally performs the following functions relating to the internal audit management and control:

 1. Develop an annual internal audit plan to identify priorities and